mirkoeffe/The-hunting-hyena/README.md

 ## Backlog Functionalities

 - Adding a third end game screen displayed only after reaching the maximum points (ca. 500 points)
-- Adding a level system to make the game little bit difficult
+- Adding a level system to make the game a little bit difficult
 - Adding a soundtrack

 ## States